Bees – Embodiment Of Human Soul, Divine Messengers Symbolizing Invisible Bridge Connecting Life And Death

 They were also believed to be divine messengers.

-People have bred bees throughout the history of humanity, probably since the time of the ancient Egyptians and Greeks.
-Traditionally, bees are often associated with magic and their honey as a divine gift.
+People have bred bees throughout human history, probably since the ancient Egyptians and Greeks.
+Traditionally, bees are often associated with magic, and their honey is considered a divine gift.

 Greek and Roman myths and legends mention these modest and unremarkable insects frequently.
 In the beliefs of beekeepers, Egypt is the homeland of beekeeping, and the Egyptians thought that the bee flew out of the horns of the Holy Bull, Apis, the most important and highly regarded bull deity of ancient Egypt.
 It is worth noting that this ancient myth originates from its Latin name, Apis mellifera.